• Home

 Stand Mixer

-I honestly don't know what I'd do without my stand mixer and dough hook attachment, because up until the time I started using a dough hook I could never get the dough quite elastic end stretchy enough.
+Up until I started using a stand mixer with a dough hook I could never get the dough quite elastic end stretchy enough.
 The hook takes a slightly sticky dough and magically transforms it, whereas when doing it by hand, I'd get frustrated with the sticky feeling and use more flour thus creating a dryer dough.
-So if you're looking for an excuse to buy or just pull out the stand mixer, it's the dough hook.
-It's possible the dough hook will change your bread baking life.
+So if you're looking for an excuse to buy a stand mixer, it's the dough hook.
+The dough hook will change your bread baking life.

 Cream Cheese Filled Potato Flakes Kolache